Self-Guided Quad Tour

 Hallene Gateway

 The Hallene Gateway welcomes visitors to the east entrance of campus.
-The sandstone portal, which bears our school's motto of "Learning and Labor," was once part of the fourth building constructed at UIUC in 1871.
+The sandstone portal, which bears our school's motto of "Learning and Labor," was once part of the fourth building constructed on campus in 1871.
 Now, the Hallene Gateway Plaza serves as a popular backdrop for student photos.
 Beyond its scenic view, you'll find the Admissions & Records Building, which is home to the Office of Undergraduate Admissions, and the Alice Campbell Alumni Center.

 Where to Next?